captaindika/stockbit/readme.md

-# Test for stockbit backend go
+- Test for stockbit backend go
+- for running mysql database, use command "docker-compose up"